Hunter Biden sues the IRS, alleging agents illegally released his tax information – KION546

 In June, the Justice Department announced it had reached a deal with Hunter Biden in which he would plead guilty to two tax misdemeanors for failing to pay his taxes on time in 2017 and 2018.
 He had also reached a deal to avoid prosecution on a gun possession charge, but the deal fell apart after a federal judge prodded its structure.

-After the judge would not sign off on the deal, talks broke down between US attorney David Weiss’ office and Hunter Biden’s attorneys.
+After the judge would not sign off on the deal, talks broke down between Weiss’ office and Hunter Biden’s attorneys.
 Weiss asked for special counsel status.

-On Thursday, Hunter Biden was indicted on three felony gun charges.
-Weiss’ office has said it “may bring tax charges” possibly in Washington, DC, or California.

 This story has been updated with additional details.